User Activation Email Sending Script in PHP

 User Registration Form HTML Code

 This form of HTML is already used in many user registration example codes.
-If you are already familiar with then it will be good to recollect your idea about it to proceed further.
+If you are already familiar with them, it will be good to recollect your idea about them to proceed further.

-The validation error messages or the success response after successful registration will be notified.
+The validation error messages or the successful response after successful registration will be notified.
 These notifications are shown to the user on the browser.
-The error or success type of a notification message will be differentiated by using simple CSS styles.
+A notification message’s error or success type will be differentiated using simple CSS styles.

 <html>